 The Blueprint of Business: Why Contract Fundamentals Are Your Best Defense

 Contracts are the literal code that runs your business.
 They are the unseen architects of your relationships, the guardians of your assets, and the rulebook for your transactions.
-Yet, many professionals treat them as a formality, a hurdle to "get done" rather than the strategic tools they are.
+Yet, many professionals treat them as a mere formality, a hurdle to "get done" rather than the strategic tools they are.

 The Anatomy of a Binding Contract